franzbu/EnhancedSpaces.spoon/README.md

 ```

 ### Move Windows Directly to Any mSpace
-For moving windows to an mSpace, press `alt-ctrl` and the key for the target mSpace.
+For moving a window to another mSpace, press `alt-ctrl` and the key for the target mSpace.

 As before, the line below represents the default setup, and you don't need to add it to your `init.lua` unless you want to apply changes: